 Why Did I Want to Go?

 Because they’re just so strinkin’ cute and it’s one of the best fall festivals in Germany!
 Literally!
-Even though I have lived in Germany for several years, when I think German or Bavarian, I picture pretty cows with big bells frolicking through the pastures and folk wearing their traditional lederhosen backed by massive mountainous peaks with Alp huts scattered along the terrain.
+Even though I have lived in Germany for several years, when I think German or Bavarian, I picture pretty Alpine cows with big bells frolicking through the pastures and folk wearing their traditional Lederhosen backed by massive mountainous peaks with Alp huts scattered along the terrain.
 I have wanted to find a traditional hut hotel and wake up every morning with cows pleasantly nibbling away and a glorious sunrise.
 While I have not yet found that, I found an adorable tradition of decorating the cows and I knew I had to go!
 Plus, it’s one of the best things to do in Germany in autumn and one of the most unique traditions in Europe!
 Plus, Königssee’s Almabtrieb is one of the easiest day trips from Munich while the lake itself, as one of the most beautiful lakes in the country is one of the top places to visit in Germany!

 Where Can You Find an Almabtrieb?